jmwii1981/cl-web2-sep-2022/09-05-08/Fundamentals.md

 Placeholders are expressions delimited by a dollar sign and curly braces which are embedded within a string literal `${expressionPlaceholder}`.

-You can see an example of template literals below.
+You can see an example dof template literals below.

 **Example**
 ```